 By Liz Attebery

 David Schoenbrod is an attorney, professor, and author who is nationally recognized for his contributions to environmental law and scholarship.
 A professor of environmental and constitutional law at New York Law School for over 25 years, he is the author or co-author of six books and numerous articles for major newspapers and scholarly journals.
-Schoenbrod has also been an adjunct scholar and senior fellow at the Cato Institute, an independent public policy research organization, and is a visiting scholar at the American Enterprise Institute for Public Policy.
+Schoenbrod has also served as an adjunct scholar and senior fellow at the Cato Institute, an independent public policy research organization, and a visiting scholar at the American Enterprise Institute for Public Policy.

 All of these successes are amazing on their own, but even more so for a man whose third-grade teacher threatened to hold him back if his reading did not improve, and whose high school English teacher told Schoenbrod’s parents that he was literate in no languages.
 “My teachers kept criticizing me for what they took to be my lack of effort, and pushing me to try harder,” Schoenbrod said.
 “My parents did, however, help.
 My mother pushed me to practice reading so that I would not be held back in third grade, and my father, who was an excellent writer, coached me on essays in the early years of high school without writing them for me.”